One of my favorite ways to outline or plan a story is to map it out like a subway or road map. Here’s how this technique works.

 By mapping your story out in this way, you can tease apart the different plot threads in your story and make sure that each story arc makes sense in terms of build-up and tension.
 Also, it can be difficult to juggle multiple story threads at the same time so when you use this subway map technique, you can isolate the main plot or one of the subplots and look at it separate from the others.

-For an example of this type of outline click on the image.
+For a downloadable version of the story map below, click here and sign up with your email address.
 The map shows a (very basic) outline Suzanne Collins’ The Hunger Games.
 (Note: Because this is an outline, it inevitably includes spoilers.
 You have been warned.)

 Step 1: Write out your scenes.